Rules for licensed security workers

 Carrying your licence

-It's against the rules to work with an expired licence.
+Working with an expired license is not permitted.
 Make sure you renew your licence before it expires.

 Showing and giving your licence

-When doing security work, you must show your licence to anyone who asks to see it (unless you're working as an armoured car guard or door security at a liquor establishment).
+When doing security work, you are required to show your licence to anyone who requests to see it (unless you are working as an armoured car guard or door security at a liquor establishment).

 Only give your licence to: